China's top graft-buster targets 26 big state firms for inspection this year

 The visits will kick off immediately after lunar new year holidays, the Central Commission for Discipline Inspection (CCDI) said in a notice late on Monday.
 The lunar new year begins next week.

-Designated conglomerates include China Telecom Group Co., China National Petroleum Corp [CNPET.UL], or PetroChina, China National Offshore Oil Corp[SASACY.UL], and China National Nuclear Corp [CNNNC.UL].
+Designated conglomerates include China Telecom Group Co. , China National Petroleum Corp, or PetroChina, China National Offshore Oil Corp, and China National Nuclear Corp.

 “We need to sharpen the ‘Sword of Damocles’ hanging above those in power and use inspections to keep them in awe,” the statement quoted watchdog head Wang Qishan as saying.